 However, I am not a normal, healthy person.
-No, between my PKD and a second, unrelated chronic disease (idiopathic thrombocytopenia purpua, or ITP) I am actually one of those people classified as “infirm”.
+No, between my PKD and a second, unrelated chronic disease (idiopathic thrombocytopenic purpura, or ITP) I am actually one of those people classified as “infirm”.

 And that’s where the “living with PKD” bit comes in.

-You see, to maintain my health as best as I can—whilst slowing the progression of the disease and staving off as many infections as possible—I have made conscious efforts to alter my behaviours.
+You see, to maintain my health as best as I can – whilst slowing the progression of the disease and staving off as many infections as possible – I have made conscious efforts to alter my behaviours.
 I limit my caffeine intake to one cup of coffee (most days) and am mindful of my protein sources and intake.
 I also work to keep to a lower sodium diet and I limit my alcohol consumption.
-And, of course, I run and try to keep as active as possible—all in an effort to keep my blood pressure down and my overall physical health high.
+And, of course, I run and try to keep as active as possible, all to keep my blood pressure down and my overall physical health high.

 It’s that “luck running out” bit that scares me now.
 It never seemed as scary when I was married, and I had a supportive husband, but he died nearly six years ago so I now have to face my illness alone.
 And I do admit that I worry I will become very ill at some point and I won’t have anyone to care for me; I worry that I will end up as a burden on someone else because I don’t have a husband or children to look after me.